-The separation from daily life is most clearly embodied in the casting of a magic circle-the sacred space that Pagans create in which to conduct their rituals.
-Unlike many other religions, Paganism has no dedicated places of worship that adherents attend; instead, they create their sacred spaces each time they wish to practice in a process called "casting the circle."
-This entails demarcating the boundary of the circle (using physical markers such as salt, rocks, or candles) and through the use of magical tools such as a magic wand or athame (ritual knife) to manipulate subtle energies, and then consecrating the space by invoking entities such as the elemental spirits and deities of choice, inviting them into the circle to bless it by their presence and lend their energy to the workings within it (Magliocco, 1996).
+boundary of the circle (using physical markers such as salt, rocks, or candles) and through the use of magical tools such as a magic wand or athame (ritual knife) to establish the boundaries by manipulating subtle energies and then consecrating the space by invoking entities such as the elemental spirits and deities of choice, inviting them into the circle to bless it by their presence and lend their energy to the workings within it (Magliocco, 1996).
 It is here that the first elements of liminality in Paganism become evident.
-The term liminal comes from the Latin "limen" meaning threshold (Reber, 1985, p.
+The term "liminal" comes from the Latin "limen" meaning threshold (Reber, 1985, p.
 404).
-A liminal space therefore is one that exists at the interface of two others; this threshold can be literal (e.g., a border between countries) or figurative (e.g., the hypnagogic state of consciousness, between wakefulness and sleep).
+A liminal space therefore is one that exists at the interface of two others; this threshold can be literal (for example, a border between countries) or figurative (for example, the hypnagogic state of consciousness, between wakefulness and sleep).
 Circles are most often created in the practitioner's house so as to establish a boundary between the everyday, profane world that surrounds them and a space within which they can interact with the sacred.
 The practitioner works with otherworldly entities and magic in a space that has been sanctified and separated from the mundane world yet is located very visibly within it.
 The notion that the circle separates one from the real world is common within Pagan introductory texts, and the magic circle is often described as existing "between the worlds" (Adler, 1986, p.
 109; Green, 1991, p.
 59; Orion, 1995, p.
 32; Starhawk, 1989, p.
 72).
 The concept of liminality is clearly an important aspect of the separation element of ritual.